Guiding You Through Tasers, Excessive Force & Civil Rights Violations

 Tasers are known as a class of weapons referred to as “non-lethal weapons.”
 Critics have argued that because police are under the mistaken assumption that tasers are relatively harmless, they are more likely now to use them in situations that really don’t warrant them.
 In fact, tasers have been used against pregnant women, disabled people in wheelchairs, senior citizens, and children as young as 6.
 As a result, the fear is that police will now immediately move to use a taser against someone they view as argumentative as opposed to someone who represents a threat.

-In bringing civil rights and personal injury law suits against police who use tasers, Jonathan J. Einhorn consults medical experts, safety professionals, and specialists in police tactics and rules of engagement.
-Mr. Einhorn reviews dashboard or jail house video, investigates the background of the officers involved, interviews eyewitnesses, and meticulously reviews the actions of officers.
+In bringing civil rights and personal injury lawsuits against police who use tasers, Jonathan J. Einhorn consults medical experts, safety professionals, and specialists in police tactics and rules of engagement.
+Mr. Einhorn reviews dashboard or jailhouse videos, investigates the background of the officers involved, interviews eyewitnesses, and meticulously reviews the actions of officers.
 At trial, Mr. Einhorn exposes contradictory testimony and established medical evidence connecting his client’s injury or death with the use of a taser and excessive force.

 Contact Excessive Force Attorney Jonathan J. Einhorn

-If you are facing medical bills, lost wages, and disability due to excessive force used by a police officer, contact the law office of Jonathan J. Einhorn today and schedule an appointment to discuss your case.
+If you are facing medical bills, lost wages, and disability due to excessive force used by a police officer, contact the Jonathan J. Einhorn Law Offices today and schedule an appointment to discuss your case.
+Call 203-777-3777 today.